 There are several types of Q-Switched lasers.
 The crystal rods inside the lasers differentiate the lasers.
 The rods allow the Q-Switched lasers to produce different wavelengths.
 These variable wavelengths determine what the Q-Switched laser will be used for.

 Some of the Q-Switched lasers include:

-- Q-Switched Nd: YAG Laser is used mostly for non-ablative skin rejuvenation, darkened scars, brown birthmarks.
+- Q-Switched Nd: YAG Laser is used mostly for non-ablative skin rejuvenation, darkened scars, and brown birthmarks.
 It is recognized for its ability to remove a wide range of tattoo colors.

 - Ruby Laser is used to remove rare tattoo colors like lime green and sky blue.

 - Alexandrite Laser is used for brown spots, sun spots, darkened scars, brown birthmarks, melasma, and its ability to remove black ink tattoos and rare tattoo colors like lime green and sky blue.

 While every patient is different, each tattoo that is undergoing removal is different.
 Different laser wavelengths are required to remove different colors of tattoo ink.

 Q-Switched lasers have some pretty significant differences, creating various advantages and disadvantages with each measure.